Jerry01902/HP-3DNSM/README.md

 ## HP-3DNSM

 This repository contains the code for the paper "HP-3DNSM: A dedicated 3D deep learning model for neuron segmentation based on Hessian prompt".
-We have uploaded the environment configuration files, the training code, and the inference code demonstrated with example cases.
-The remaining code, pretrained weights, and partial data will be publicly released once the manuscript is accepted.

 ### Environment configuration